Temple Grandin: Early childhood

 When Grandin was a toddler, the medical advice at the time for a diagnosis like hers was to recommend institutionalization, a measure that caused a bitter rift of opinion between Grandin's parents.
 Her father was keen to follow this advice, while her mother was strongly opposed to the idea.

 Grandin's mother took her to the world's leading special needs researchers at the Boston Children's Hospital, with the hope of finding an alternative to institutionalization.
 Grandin's mother eventually found a neurologist who suggested a trial of speech therapy.
 A speech therapist was hired and Grandin received personalized training from the age of two and a half.
-Her mother later hired a nanny when she was aged three-and-a-half to play turn taking games with Temple and her sister.
+Her mother later hired a nanny when she was aged three-and-a-half to take turns playing games with Temple and her sister.
 Grandin started kindergarten in Dedham Country Day School.
 Her teachers and classmates tried to create an environment to accommodate Grandin's needs and sensitivities.

 While Grandin has said she considers herself fortunate to have had supportive mentors from elementary school onward, she has also stated that junior high and high school were the most unpleasant times of her life.